 My other son is another story.
 He worked part-time throughout his four years of university as well as each summer, and parlayed that experience into a full-time job at his college for the first several months after completing his degree.
 Because he was already a known entity (and he had distinguished himself in his job performance), he was a shoe-in when a “regular” position opened up.
 And he grabbed it.

-However, as he had begun exploring other options (that would pay more and provide greater opportunity), he realized he had a contact at an organization of interest.
-His contact helped him get his resume through the door and further, helped secure him an interview.
+However, once he began exploring other options (that would pay more and provide greater opportunity), he realized he had a contact at an organization that interested him.
+His contact helped him get his resume through the door, and helped secure him an interview.

 He’s exceptionally articulate.
 He interviews well.
 He got the job.